flyingrhinonz/nccm/README.md

     Force debug verbosity logging, ignoring any other logging settings everywhere else.

-* --insecure :
+* --logprivateinfo :
-    Force nccm to expose private information in the log file (secure by default - logs 'CENSORED' instead).
+    Force nccm to expose private information in syslog (secure by default - logs 'CENSORED' instead).

 * -m  or --man :
     Display the man page.